quantumlib/Cirq/cirq-core/README.md

 state-of-the-art results.
 For more information about Cirq, please visit the [Cirq documentation site].

-This Python module is `cirq-core`, which contains everything you'd need to write quantum algorithms for NISQ devices and run them on the built-in Cirq simulators.
+This Python module is `cirq-core`, which contains all the code you need to write quantum algorithms for NISQ devices and run them on the built-in Cirq simulators.